maybites/TextureSharing/README.md

 ### Requirements

 If you want to use NDI, donwload and install [NDI SDK](https://ndi.video/download-ndi-sdk/) before you continue intalling the addon.

+You also need to download manually the wheel files for your system.
+Currently there is only a Linux variant [available](https://github.com/buresu/ndi-python/files/11497321/ndi_python-5.1.1.5-cp311-cp311-linux_x86_64.tar.gz) - this is untested, though.

+** IN FACT, CURRENTLY NDI IS NOT WORKING AND UNDER HEAVY DEVELOPMENT **

 ### Steps